BP wins Russian court cases over TNK-BP

 "These court proceedings show that Russia still has a long way to go to meet international standards of corporate law," said Dmitry Chepurenko of law firm Liniya Prava.

-Legal wrangling continues surrounding TNK-BP, a 50-50 venture between BP and AAR, a consortium made up of four Soviet-born billionaires, after the local partners mounted successful legal action to block the BP-Rosneft transaction.
+Legal wrangling continues surrounding TNK-BP, a 50-50 venture between BP and AAR, a consortium made up of a quartet of Soviet-born billionaires, after the local partners mounted successful legal action to block the BP-Rosneft transaction.

 ARBITRATION CONTINUES